ravendb/docs/docs/client-api/fsharp.markdown

 # The F# Client API

-The F# client API is a thin wrapper around the standard Raven client API, that provides a small set of combinators and a computation builder that hides the complexity of dealing with Linq expressions from F#.
+The F# client API is a thin wrapper around the standard RavenDB client API, that provides a small set of combinators and a computation builder that hides the complexity of dealing with Linq expressions from F#.

-This documentation assumes some familiarity with the basics of Raven DB.
+This documentation assumes some familiarity with the basics of RavenDB.

 ## Creating a Document Store